Linear Functions In Real Life Examples

 Q: What are the limitations of using linear functions?

 A: Linear functions are approximations and may not accurately model all real-world situations.
-They assume a constant rate of change, which may not always be the case.
+Think about it: they assume a constant rate of change, which may not always be the case.
 Additionally, extrapolating beyond the range of the data can lead to inaccurate predictions.

 Q: How do you solve a system of linear equations?